The head and shoulders pattern has a memorable name and a striking look.

 However, a major trend reversal requires a significant head and shoulders pattern.
 To reverse a strong bull trend, you should look for a head and shoulders pattern that forms over a longer period.
 In such cases, waiting a few weeks for a pattern to complete is common.

-You’ll learn that patience is the key for trading head and shoulders patterns.
+You’ll learn that patience is the key to trading head and shoulders patterns.

 #4.6: Continuation Trading Possibility